Program Year 3

 About Me: I was born in Karachi, Pakistan, and moved to the United States 16 years ago.
 After completing my undergraduate work in electrical engineering at Georgia Institute of Technology, I worked as an engineer, U.S. Air Force officer, program manager, and systems safety manager.
 I always had a deep desire to be in a field that is not only challenging, but has elements of serving humanity as an active healer.
 I felt that medicine was the best match and I believe that family medicine is the best medical field to fulfill my goals.
 In my free time, I enjoy photography, traveling, cricket, and soccer.

-Why UTSW Family Medicine: I chose UTSW Family Medicine because of its top-notch faculty, the leadership’s positive attitude towards learning, approachable faculty, prestigious reputation, friendly environment, ample learning opportunities and a diverse training curriculum.
+Why UTSW Family Medicine: I chose UTSW Family Medicine because of its top-notch faculty, the leadership’s positive attitude toward learning, approachable faculty, prestigious reputation, friendly environment, ample learning opportunities, and a diverse training curriculum.